By: William C. “Bubba” Head, Marietta DUI Lawyer

 At trial, the lieutenant testified that he had been a police officer for 22 years and had taken the SFST practitioner course 6 times, and explained all of his experience at identifying and arresting drunk drivers.
 This is a typical pattern of bolstering prior years of experience to make it seem (to the jury) that such an experienced officer does not make errors.

-But, as DUI attorney Head emphasized in his cross-examination, this highly experienced officer did not conduct the field sobriety tests on Client, yet he somehow wanted the jury to believe that merely because HE said this young man was drunk, it must be true.
+But, as DUI attorney Head emphasized in his cross-examination, this highly experienced officer did not conduct the field sobriety tests on the Client, yet he somehow wanted the jury to believe that merely because HE said this young man was drunk, it must be true.

 Instead of simply saying he let the other officer decide about this DUI arrest decision, the lieutenant made it sound like he KNEW all the published statistical results from the original 1977 NHSTA study, which was conducted in Southern California.